lokeshgobi/EXP-3/README.md

 PROCEDURE

-•  Place the accessories on the wiring board as per the circuit diagram.
+•  Place4444 the accessories on the wiring board as per the circuit diagram.

 •  Place the P.V.C pipe and insert two wires into the P.V.C pipe.